jrmadsen67/eloquent_by_example/README.md

 - We prefer to keep this simple and focused on Eloquent, so unless you have an more complicated case that requires a repository, please don't use those up front.

-- please follow the dirctory structure for views
+- Please follow the dirctory structure for views.
+Add to the directory simple, intermediate, advanced and then your route "as" as a filename

+- PLEASE include an explanation at http://eloquentbyexample.com (http://jrmadsen67.github.io/ )